LaunchPadLab/slack_twitter_app/README.md

 [![Code Climate](https://codeclimate.com/repos/5727c3e0b7eacc22740059a0/badges/c6e5cf6f1cce6491948d/gpa.svg)](https://codeclimate.com/repos/5727c3e0b7eacc22740059a0/feed)

 Tweet while you Slack!
-You're already using Slack for all forms of communication, why not send tweets to Twitter from Slack too?
+You're already using Slack for all forms of communication, why not send tweets to Twitter from Slack, too?
 The Slack Twitter app makes it simple to send tweets from a Slack channel.

-TODO - add a more marketable general description and a detailed description including requirements (ie paid heroku account)

 By [LaunchPad Lab](http://launchpadlab.com).

 ***

+TODO - add a detailed description including requirements (ie paid heroku account)
 ## Overview
 The Slack Twitter App uses Twitter OAuth to authenticate your Twitter account.
+You will need a paid Heroku account in order to use the Memcachier add-on that Tweet from Slack requires (although the add-on is free).

 ***